 Sign Up for a Class

-NAMI Family-to-Family will be offered in early 2018.
+NAMI Family-to-Family classes will be offered at two locations in early 2018.
+See the full upcoming schedule below.
+Space is limited and advanced registration is required.
 To join an interest list for upcoming programs, please contact our HelpLine at (410) 435-2600.

 NAMI Basics is a free, 6-session education program for parents and family caregivers of children and teens who are experiencing mental health issues.
 You’ll learn the facts about mental health conditions and how best to support your child at home, at school and when they’re getting medical care.